PoisotLab/ms_metaweb_transfer/README.md

 @Poisot2016StrPro, *i.e.* in which every interaction is represented as a single, independent, Bernoulli event of probability $p$.

-![Visual representation of the left (green/purple) and right (green/brown) subspaces, alongside the adjacency matrix of the food web they encode (greyscale).
+![Visual representation of the left (green/purple; left side matrix) and right (green/brown; top matrix) subspaces, alongside the adjacency matrix of the food web they encode (greyscale).
 The European metaweb is on the left, and the imputed Canadian metaweb (before data inflation) on the right.
 This figure illustrates how much structure the left subspace captures.
-As we show in @fig:degree, the species with a value of 0 in the left subspace are species without any prey.](figures/figure-subspaces.png){#fig:subspaces}
+As we show in
+@fig:degree, the species with a value of 0 in the left subspace are species without any prey.](figures/figure-subspaces.png){#fig:subspaces}

 Specifically, we have adopted the following approach.
 For every entry in
 $\hat{\mathscr{L}}$ and $\hat{\mathscr{R}}$, we draw a value from its